Visit Kuala Lumpur & Johor Bahru Malaysia

 2. Aquaria KLCC

 At Aquaria KLCC there are 283 species on display.
-But it’s not so impressive, Indonesia also have a similar place called SEA WORLD located in Ancol, North Jakarta.
+But it’s not so impressive, Indonesia also has a similar place called SEA WORLD located in Ancol, North Jakarta.
 But never mind, we still can take a few photos here.

 3. Central Market